-We already had a Facebook VIP group which we advertised heavily during the prelaunch campaign, in our Kickstarter updates and on the campaign pages itself.
+We already had a Facebook VIP group which we advertised heavily during the prelaunch campaign, in our Kickstarter updates, and on the campaign pages.

-So to get more insights on our audience, we started posting different polls.
+So to get more insights into our audience, we started posting different polls.

 This type of post is more effective when your campaign is live.
 Your audience already knows about your product and what to expect from it.